AP-047/Cellular-Automaton-Population-Simulation/README.md

 ## Technologies
 - **C#**: For algorithm development and state management.
 - **Unity**: For rendering the simulation and enabling interactive exploration.

-## Usage
-- The repository includes comprehensive scripts and a Unity project setup.